gpbl/material-ui-sass/README.md

 I start from the [github's compare view](https://github.com/callemall/material-ui/compare) showing the diff from the previous version (e.g. the v0.4.0 tag) to the current release (e.g. the v0.5.0 tag – not master!).
 This view shows which `.less` files have been changed.

-Then I keep opened 2 browser's windows: one displaying the the Sass version I'm working on (that running with `npm run dev`) and the other one showing http://www.material-ui.com, to help spotting the diffrences between the two versions.
+Then I keep opened 2 browser's windows: one displaying the the Sass version I'm working on (that running with `npm run dev`) and the other one showing http://www.material-ui.com, to help spotting the differences between the two versions.